SteGriff/sg-11/README.md

-# Pigskin Chronicle
+# sg-11

+This is SteGriff's 11ty template.

-This is a website powered by static site generator 11ty.
+This website is powered by the static site generator, [11ty](https://www.11ty.dev).

 All pages use the layout `_includes/_layouts/default.njk`